 High Sodium Can Affect The Kidneys And Raise Blood Pressure

 When you eat very salty foods like a pickle, it alters your sodium balance.
 The kidney function slows down and less water is drained from your body.
 In turn, this causes your blood pressure to rise.
 If you already have a cardiovascular problem or hypertension, this rise in blood pressure should be a red flag.
 It can bring on a stroke or a fatal cardiac event.

 And if you have kidney disease, this also increases the protein in your urine – a major issue that increases your chances of decline in kidney function.
 Those aged 50 and over, as well as diabetics, are also at risk of developing complications linked to salt or sodium intake.5

-It can take you just 4 pickled gherkins to hit your daily limit of 25 gm added sugar if you are a woman and 6 pickles to hit the 37.5 gm limit if you are a man.
+It takes just 4 pickled gherkins to hit the daily limit of 25 gm added sugar for a woman and 6 pickles to hit the 37.5 gm limit for a man.

 Added Sugar Increases The Risk Of Heart Diseases

 Research has found that sugar also raises your risk of heart disease even if you are not overweight or in ill health.
 The link between calories from added sugar and the risk of death from cardiovascular diseases holds true regardless of age, gender, BMI, and physical activity levels.9